diyjac/AIND-P1/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: A diagonal sudoku is like a regular sudoku, except that among the two main diagonals, the numbers 1 to 9 should all appear exactly once.
 In this project we will solve every diagonal sudoku too.
-Below is a visualization of what this new diagonal sudoku additional constraints looks like:
+Below is a visualization of what this additional diagonal constraints looks like:

 ![diagonal sudoku](./images/diagonal-sudoku.png)

 As with before,  **Contraint Propagation** is a powerful technique used in AI.
 It is all about using local constraints in a space to dramatically reduce the search space for solving a given problem.
 For diagonal sudoku, we added two additional constraints that the numbers 1 to 9 can only appear once in the 2 diagonals units.
 One would think that these additional constraints are an added burden, but on the contrary, these new constrainst actually simplifies the problem by reducing our search space for solving our sudoku puzzle even further!
-The code segment below shows how we implemented the diagonal units into our agent:
+The code segment below shows how we inserted the diagonal units into our agent:

 ```
 ## create our board and different views into the boards